jeromeetienne/AR.js/README.md

     Show icon and place name above.
 Clicking on places will redirect to a certain URL (now mocked up).

   <img height="569" width="320" src="https://github.com/nicolocarpignoli/GeoAR.js/blob/master/docs/places-name.gif?raw=true">

+Every example uses the `places.js` script to load places.
+You set your places using static data, with specific coordinates, adding these info in the first lines of code (there are comments to explain it better).

+Otherwise, as default, the script searches for places of interest near the user using Foursquare APIs.
+Please retrieve valid API credentials [here](https://developer.foursquare.com/) in order to use it.
+Place credentials (replace both Client Secret and Client Id) on `places.js`.

+You can also use GeoAR.js **without** the script, adding `gps-entity-place` entities them directly on the `index.html` file.as documentated [here](https://github.com/jeromeetienne/AR.js/blob/location-based/aframe/README.md).

 # Index